INP-SDT/Bioimaging-Data-Management-Workflow-for-Plasma-Medicine/README.md

 To use the provided Jupyter notebooks, the two Python scripts [OMEROHandler.py](OMEROHandler.py) and [elabFTWApiHandler.py](elabFTWApiHandler.py) must be located in the same working directory as the notebook.
 To access the respective OMERO and eLabFTW instances, the host addresses must be adjusted in the respective handler scripts.
 ### eLabFTW
 The codeline (l.
-43) has to be changed:
+43) in elabFTWApiHandler.py has to be changed:
 ```
 configuration.host = 'hostAdress'
 ```
 the 'hostAdress' variable has to be replaced by the actual host url adress of your eLabFTW instance

 ### OMERO
 The codeline (l.
-21) has to be changed:
+21) in OMEROHandler.py has to be changed:
 ```
 conn = BlitzGateway(usrname, passwrd, host= hostAdress, port= hostPort, secure=True)
 ```